jamesplease/react-request/docs/guides/integration-with-technologies.md

 1. Define a consistent format for the server response
 2. If necessary, use the `transformData` prop to ensure that all of your responses adhere to the format
-3. Use the `onResponse` callback to dispatch the necessary Redux actions to get server data into the store
+3. Use the `beforeFetch` and `afterFetch` callbacks to dispatch the necessary Redux actions to get server data into the store

 ### Redux Resource